STAMP-project/Cling-application/data_analysis/manual-analysis/failure-explanation.md

 }
 ```

 The generated test initializes an object from [`JSTypeExpression` class](projects/closure/src/com/google/javascript/rhino/JSTypeExpression.java#L64) with a null `root` value.
 This object is passed to a method in the caller class.
 The called method invokes a method in the callee class and passes the `JSTypeExpression` object to it.
-The method in the callee class check this object with a [customized `equal` method](projects/closure/src/com/google/javascript/rhino/JSTypeExpression.java#L106).
+The method in the callee class checks this object with a [customized `equal` method](projects/closure/src/com/google/javascript/rhino/JSTypeExpression.java#L106).
 The equal method tries to make use of the `root` attribute without checking if it is null or not.
-The documentation provides no indication about the validity to have a null `root` attribute and no checks are done in the code.
+The documentation provides no indication about the validity to have a null `root` attribute, and no checks are done in the code.

 ## ST34